wgolab/WatCA/README.md

 Graduate students involved in this project were supported in part by the [Natural Sciences and Engineering Council of Canada (NSERC)](http://www.nserc-crsng.gc.ca) and the [Google Faculty Research Awards Program](http://research.google.com/research-outreach.html#/research-outreach/faculty-engagement/faculty-research-awards).
+Development of WatCA has been supported since 2016 by Amazon's [AWS Cloud Credits for Research program](https://aws.amazon.com/grants/).